Adetune/Sway-Update/README.md

 Creating the age range

 # Visualization

 Results
 ### What does the dashboard look like for Sways Analysis?

 ![GIF of Power BI Dashboard](assets/images/Sway's_Analysis.png)

 ### What does the dashboard look like for Sways Competitors Analysis?
 ![GIF of Power BI Dashboard](assets/images/Competitors_Analysis.png)

 ### What does the dashboard look like the listeners by platform?

 ![GIF of Power BI Dashboard](assets/images/tooltip.png)

+This shows the Top UK Youtubers in 2024 so far.

 ## DAX Measures